WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 It may be helpful to source a local cook, café/restaurant that may organise home-cooked meals locally if you struggle to find availability in your area.

 Often people think salt and sodium are the same thing.
 Salt refers to the chemical compound sodium chloride, whereas sodium refers to the dietary mineral sodium.
 Sodium is found in food naturally or synthetically added to processed foods.
-Salt on the other hand is table salt, it is the combination of mineral elements of sodium and chloride – sodium can take up to an estimated 40% of table salt (Mutchler, 2021).
+Salt on the other hand is table salt.
+It is the combination of mineral elements of sodium and chloride – sodium can take up to an estimated 40% of table salt (Mutchler, 2021).

-There are plenty of options to eat whilst on a low salt diet.
+There are plenty of options to eat whilst on a low-salt diet.
 Sodium is naturally found in a lot of foods however this doesn’t mean a strict exclusion is necessary.
-Choosing foods lower in sodium is key and monitoring intakes to ensure levels don’t exceed your allocated limit.
+Whole foods including plants, fruits and poultry contain sodium at lower limits in comparison to animal-based products such as dairy, canned fish or meat.

 Some foods that should be limited when trying to follow a low-salt diet include processed and packaged foods such as chips, frozen dinners, fast food, cured meats, salted meats, smoked meats, canned goods with added salt, salted nuts, beverages (i.e. sports drinks, salines, hot chocolates) etc.